viblo/pymunk/docs/src/installation.rst

     > python -m pymunk.tests -f test

-Sometimes on more uncommon platforms you will need to have a GCC-compatible c-compiler installed to install pymunk in case no prebuilt wheel exist.
+Sometimes on more uncommon platforms you will need to have a GCC-compatible c-compiler installed to install Pymunk in case no prebuilt wheel exist.

 On OSX you can install one with::